narenkiran1729/Recipes/Chicken555.md

 #### 1. Preparation on Nov 16, 2018
 I added soya sauce(ching’s) in raw chicken pieces while marinating.
 Then fried these pieces in oil.
 These pieces are excellent to eat even before tadka.
     I also added soya sauce while tadka.
 Addition of soya sauce while tadka intensified the paradise restaurant’s flavour.
 *Add only 1-2 table spoons of soya sauce.
 Small quantity of soya sauce will have too much flavour.
 Adding more soya sauce makes the recipe taste more like soya sauce.*
+    I used boneless chicken pieces from chicken leg portion and dry brined(add  little salt in raw chicken and keep in fridge for 30 minutes) them.Cooked pieces are very tender and moist.

 ### Questions
 #### *Q)* Adding next item only after the first item is half cooked.
 Why?